MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/overview.md

 ## Shell

-PowerShell is modern command shell that includes the best features of other popular shells.
+PowerShell is a modern command shell that includes the best features of other popular shells.
 Unlike most shells that only accept and return text, PowerShell accepts and returns .NET objects.
 The shell includes the following features: